Martin Hautzinger: Career

 Martin Hautzinger studied psychology from 1971 to 1976 in Bochum and at the Free University of Berlin.
-In 1980 he was awarded his doctorate from the Technical University of Berlin.
+In 1980 he was awarded his doctorate from Technische Universität Berlin.

 In 1981, he was appointed a professor of clinical psychology and psychodiagnostics at the University of Freiburg.
 From 1981 to 1983 he held the position of assistant professor at the University of Oregon in Eugene (United States), where he worked with Peter M. Lewinsohn.
 From 1984 to 1989 he was assistant professor of clinical and differential psychology at the University of Konstanz.

 In 1990, he was appointed professor and head of the department of clinical psychology at the psychological institute of the University of Mainz.
 Since 1996 he has been professor of clinical psychology at the University of Tübingen, succeeding Niels Birbaumer.

 His research focuses on cognitive behavioural therapy in mood affective disorders.
 He is the author and editor of several German textbooks and self-help guides in the fields of clinical psychology and behavioural therapy, and co-author of the German version of the Beck Depression Inventory.

 Prof. Martin Hautzinger with Prof. Dr. Dr. Ilhan Kizilhan, have a great roll of the foundation of Institute of Psychotherapy and Psychotraumatology (IPP) in the University of Duhok (UoD).
 IPP has a long-term goal to enhance the mental health capacity within Kurdistan region, and for this purpose; the university master program was developed on a German Model.